chandy80/Tech-task/tech-task/README.md

 - Tanstack Query with the `useQuery`, `QueryClient` and `QueryClientProvider` hooks for my data requests as this is generally what I use and have used more often due to its feature sets.
 - GraphQL Request to unify the data from the API.

+> [!NOTE]
-Just to note for this app I'm using the following node libraries which would need installing (if they aren't already):
+> Just to note for this app I'm using the following node libraries which would need installing (if they aren't already):

 ```bash
 npm install
 npm install @tanstack/react-query graphql-request react-chartjs-2 chart.js
 ```

+> [!NOTE]
-All of the imports I'm using are:
+> All of the imports I'm using are:

 ```javascript
 import React from 'react';